 Topics in this section of the Student Handbook contain important information on academics, school activities, and school operations and requirements.
 Take a moment with your child to become familiar with the various issues addressed in this section.
 It is organized in alphabetical order to serve as a quick-reference when you or your child has a question about a specific school-related issue.
-Topics are as follows: Attendance, Counseling and Testing, Curriculum, Directory Information, Discipline, Discrimination, Extracurricular Activities, Safety and Health Services, Special Programs, Technology and Textbooks, Glossary, and Appendixes.
-If you should be unable to find the information on a particular topic, please contact Amanda Hayes at 903-873-5100 ext.
-7205.
+Topics are as follows: Attendance, Counseling and Testing, Curriculum, Directory Information, Discipline, Discrimination, Extra-Curricular Activities, Safety and Health Services, Special Programs, Technology and Textbooks, Glossary, and Appendixes.
+If you should be unable to find the information on a particular topic, please contact the school.